 "There is no evidence that the IQ-achievement discrepancy formulas can be applied in a consistent and meaningful (reliable and valid) manner.
 In addition, this approach has been particularly problematic for students living in poverty or culturally and linguistically different backgrounds, who may be erroneously viewed as having intrinsic intellectual limitations when their differences on such tests really reflect lack of experience or educational opportunity."

-Second, IDEA also indicates that, in determining whether a child has a specific learning disability, a local education agency may use a process that determines if a child responds to scientific, research–based intervention as a part of the evaluation procedures used to determine if the child is a child with a disability.
-Generically, this is known as response to intervention (RTI).
+Second, IDEA indicates that, when determining whether a child has a specific learning disability, a n LEA may use a process that determines if a child responds to scientific, research-based intervention as a part of the evaluation procedures used to determine if the child has a disability.
+This is known as response to intervention (RTI).

-The bill includes a special rule for eligibility determination to provide that a lack of appropriate scientifically based reading instruction, lack of instruction in math, or limited English proficiency cannot be the determinant factor for deciding whether the child is a child with a disability.
+The bill includes a special rule for eligibility determination to provide that a lack of appropriate scientifically based reading instruction, lack of instruction in math, or limited English proficiency cannot be the determinant factor for deciding whether the childhaswith a disability.

 In Congressional hearings related to IDEA, Congress stated that: